LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    local(text4) = pdf_text('Lasso 9 Server is server-side software
-      that adds a suite of dynamic functionality and administration to your Web server.
-This functionality empowers you to build and serve just about any dynamic Web application that can be built with maximum productivity and ease.\n\n',
+      that adds a suite of dynamic functionality and administration to your web server.
+This functionality empowers you to build and serve just about any dynamic web application that can be built with maximum productivity and ease.\n\n',
       -type='Paragraph',
       -leading=15,